TU Legal Clinic

 Associate Dean of Experiential Learning

-Prof. Marton is the associate dean of experiential learning and the director of TU Law’s clinical education program.
+Marton is the associate dean of experiential learning and director of TU Law’s Clinical Education Program.
 Marton joined the TU Law faculty in July 2014.
-Her expertise and scholarly work is the intersection between the law and mental health of all parties in immigration proceedings — clients, attorneys or law students, adjudicators and government attorneys — and the impact that intersection can have on legal proceedings.
-Marton currently teaches the Immigrant Rights Project and founded the Solo Practice Clinic, which she now teaches as a law practice management course each summer with students then enrolling in a clinic of their choice.
+Her expertise and scholarly work are at the intersection of the law and mental health of all parties in immigration proceedings — clients, attorneys or law students, adjudicators and government attorneys — and the impact that intersection can have on legal proceedings.
+Marton currently teaches at the Buck Colbert Franklin Legal Clinic and the Immigrant Rights Project.
 In Marton’s clinics, students develop lawyering skills in addition to understanding the systems in which lawyers work and the impact of those systems on the marginalized populations with which our clinical education program works.

 Coordinator, Legal Clinic

 Cynthia Yaschine grew up in Mexico City and studied biology at UNAM.
-Prior to joining the legal clinic, Yaschine worked for over 10 years in biomedical research laboratories in Mexico, Germany and California.
-Yaschine has volunteered teaching adults to read and write in rural communities in Mexico and teaching science to bilingual students in San Francisco and in Tulsa.
+Before joining the legal clinic, Yaschine worked for over 10 years in biomedical research laboratories in Mexico, Germany and California.
+Yaschine has volunteered to teach adults to read and write in rural communities in Mexico and teach science to bilingual students in San Francisco and Tulsa.
 She first joined TU Law’s Legal Clinic as a Spanish-English interpreter and in 2012 joined the clinic staff on a full-time basis.
-Yaschine has interpreted for TU Law students and attorneys at detention centers and jails, and has also traveled to the border to assist with clinic work.
+Yaschine has interpreted for TU Law students and attorneys at detention centers and jails and has also traveled to the border to assist with clinic work.

 Deputy Public Defender and Director of the Public Defender’s Clinic